Verlihub/tls-proxy/README.md

 `1.2.3.4:411` is the proxy listening socket, the address that hub would normally be listening on. `127.0.0.1:411` is the hub listening socket, the address that accepts connections from the proxy.
 Add `&` at the end of command to run the process in background.

+## Listen on multiple ports

+`--host="1.2.3.4:411,1.2.3.4:1411"`

+Host parameter takes a list of listening addresses separated by comma.

 ## Required TLS version

 By default TLS proxy requires TLS version `1.2` and higher, to change that use `--ver 0/1/2/3` where the parameter is minor version number.